AhmedNassar7/AhmedNassar7.github.io/README.md

 As a passionate developer, my vision is to create scalable, efficient, and innovative software solutions that solve real-world problems.
 I aim to continuously improve my skills in full-stack development and contribute to the growth of the tech community by building impactful projects.

-## 🌍 Contact Me for Freelance or Consulting
+## 🌍 Contact for Freelance or Consulting

 If you're interested in collaborating, hiring, or seeking consulting services, please don't hesitate to get in touch with me.
 I’m available for freelance work, project consultation, collaboration, and new opportunities.